The Swan Princess: Plot

-Puffin and Odette (in her swan form) fly together to find Derek.
-By chance, they stumble upon Derek in the woods as he is searching for the Great Animal.
-Derek mistakes Odette for the Great Animal (having deduced that the creature is a shapeshifter) and tries to kill her.
-The ensuing chase leads Derek to Swan Lake, where he witnesses Odette reverting to a human when the moon rises.
-The two share a loving reunion, and Odette tells Derek that to break the spell, he must make a vow of everlasting love and "prove it to the world".
-Derek invites Odette to the ball at the castle the following night, hoping to declare to the world of his love for her.
-After Derek leaves however, Rothbart arrives, having heard the whole conversation, and tells Odette that she will never make it to the ball, for there will be "no moon" on that night.
-To make matters worse, Rothbart transforms his cheerful hag sidekick, Bridget, into a doppelgänger Odette, so as to fool Derek to make his vow to the wrong woman, which will kill the real Odette.
-On the night of the ball, Rothbart imprisons Odette (in swan form) in the dungeon of his castle, along with Bromley, whom he had found in the woods the other night, while the disguised Bridget arrives at the ball and dances with Derek, who is unaware of her true identity.
+In the woods, Derek mistakes Odette for the Great Animal and tries to kill her.
+The ensuing chase leads him to Swan Lake, where he witnesses her reverting to a human.
+Odette tells Derek that to break the spell, he must make a vow of everlasting love.
+He invites her to the ball, hoping to declare to the world his love.
+Rothbart transforms his hag sidekick, Bridget, into a doppelgänger Odette to fool Derek into making his vow to the wrong woman, which will kill the real Odette.
+On the night of the ball, he imprisons Odette and Derek's friend Bromley.